 His life following this debacle depicts a tragic decline from respectability, fame and financial security and his fall from grace was dramatic.
 Although he continued to work as an artist, he could no longer afford to paint in oils and his drawings became stranger and more bitter.
 His latter years were spent in chronic poverty in the poorest parts of London, and he died at the St. Giles Workhouse in 1905.

-Watch a short film by the curator about The Annunciation.
+Watch a short film by curator Duncan Walker about The Annunciation.